Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Nonlinear Regression Adjustment

+where $\alpha _{g}^{\ast }$ and $\bm{\beta_g}^{\ast }$ are the probability limits of the QMLE whether or not the conditional mean function, chosen to be $m(\cdot)$, is correctly specified.
+Table \ref{lef_comb} gives the pairs of mean function (or canonical links) and QLLs that ensure consistent estimation of PO means.
+To ensure consistency, the mean should have the index form common in the generalized linear models literature.

-The binomial QMLE is a good choice for counts with a known upper bound, even if it is individual-specific (so $ B_{i} $ is a positive integer for each $i$).
+The binomial QMLE is a good choice for counts with a known upper bound, even if it is individual-specific ($B_{i}$ need not be a positive integer for each $i$).
 It can also be applied to corner solution outcomes in the interval $[0,B_{i}]$ where the outcome is continuous on $(0,B_{i})$ but perhaps has mass at zero or $B_{i}$.
-The leading case is $B_{i}=B$ for all $i$.
-Note that we do not recommend a Tobit model in such cases because the Tobit estimates of $\mu_g$ are not robust to failure of the Tobit distributional assumptions or the Tobit form of the conditional mean.
+The leading case is $B_{i}=B$.
+Note that we do not recommend a Tobit model in such cases because the Tobit estimates of $\mu_{g}$ are not robust to failure of the Tobit distributional assumptions or the Tobit form of the conditional mean.